wintercms/wn-pages-plugin/README.md

 ## See also

-Read the [Getting started with Static Pages](https://wintercms.com/blog/post/getting-started-static-pages) tutorial in the Blog.
+Read the [Getting started with Static Pages](https://octobercms.com/blog/post/getting-started-static-pages) tutorial in the October CMS Blog.

 Read the [documentation](/docs/documentation.md).